Victor Frankenstein (film): Plot

-When Victor shows Igor his use of electricity to animate eyes, Igor suggests he made mistakes attaching the nerves, leading Victor to ask Igor to perform the surgical parts of his experiment.
 Victor procures parts from dead animals and makes Igor restore the organs, which Victor secretly uses to create a monstrous chimpanzee-like creature nicknamed "Gordon".

 Igor reunites with Lorelei, now masquerading as the mistress of a closeted gay baron, upsetting Victor, who views Lorelei as a distraction.
-Igor invites Lorelei to a demonstration of their experiment, which goes awry when Gordon escapes and wreaks havoc through the university before being killed by Victor and Igor.
-Lorelei is horrified by Victor's experiments and urges Igor to stop him from pursuing the matter further, but Igor is reluctant to do so upon learning that Victor is driven by the need to atone for his indirect role in the death of his older brother, Henry, for which Victor's domineering father blames Victor.
+Igor invites Lorelei to a demonstration of their experiment, which goes awry when Gordon escapes and wreaks havoc through the university.
+He is eventually killed by Victor and Igor.
+Lorelei is horrified by Victor's experiments and urges Igor to stop him from pursuing the matter further.
+Igor is reluctant to do so upon learning that Victor is driven by the need to atone for his indirect role in the death of his older brother, Henry, for which Victor's domineering father blames Victor.

-Victor is expelled from college for his unorthodox methods, but attracts the attention of his wealthy, arrogant classmate Finnegan, who wants him to create an artificial humanoid creature.
-Victor and Igor outline a behemoth named "Prometheus", but Igor's deepening relationship with Lorelei soon causes a rift between them.
+Victor is expelled from college for his unorthodox methods but attracts the attention of his wealthy classmate Finnegan, who wants him to create an artificial humanoid creature.
+Victor and Igor outline a behemoth named "Prometheus".
+However, Igor's deepening relationship with Lorelei soon causes a rift between them.

-Turpin and his men raid Victor's laboratory, hell-bent on destroying his inventions.
-During the raid Igor stumbles onto the corpse of the real Igor Straussman, dead from an overdose, and the source of the eyes Victor had used in his experiments.
+The police raid Victor's laboratory, hell-bent on destroying his inventions.
+During the raid, Igor stumbles onto the corpse of the real Igor Straussman, dead from an overdose, and the source of the eyes Victor had used in his experiments.
 When he attacks Victor, Turpin loses a hand and is blinded in one eye.
 Victor and Igor escape in a carriage sent by Finnegan and are taken to his family's estate.
-Turpin is fired from Scotland Yard for having invaded Victor's home without a warrant.
+Turpin is put on medical leave from Scotland Yard for having invaded Victor's home without a warrant.